cassiel/maxsdk-starter/README.md

         git submodule add git://github.com/Cycling74/max6-sdk.git max6-sdk

+- Done in repo: we *do* need

+        git submodule update --init

 # NOTES

 The example projects in the SDK have a few directory-relative references (in the case of Xcode, these are relative to the directory containing the `.xcodeproj` bundle, not the project text file in the bundle itself):